Women’s & Men’s Health and Continence

 Men and women can complain of pain in the pelvis area and find that despite many investigations and medical consults, that the cause is unknown.
 This pain can affect sitting, standing, toilet habits and affect the person’s quality of life.
 A women’s and men’s health physiotherapist can complete a thorough assessment of the pelvic structures and possibly identify the cause.
 Then the appropriate treatment, exercises and lifestyle advice can be provided.

-Have a sensitive issue and would like to reach out to our women’s health physiotherapists directly?
-You’re welcome to email:
+If you have a sensitive issue and would like to reach out to our women’s health physiotherapists directly and privately, you’re welcome to email:

 Kate Thomson firstname.lastname@example.org (Cockburn)